 Today, some ministries are guilty of treating children as the disciples did that day.
 Instead of assuming a child has something valid to offer Jesus, there’s a tendency to believe that children should stay seated and observe in church.
 Our philosophy, though, is a bit different.
 We believe kids have an important and welcome position in ministry.
 We also believe it’s our role to equip kids and create opportunities for them to use their unique gifts as they learn to become leaders in ministry.
-We have to answer some big questions.
+In order to do this, we have to answer some big questions.

 Can God work through children, even when they’re small?

 Some may say no. Perhaps they believe that children are too young, or that they haven’t grown socially mature enough to do ministry for God.
 Others may say kids need to learn more about Jesus before they can do anything on his behalf.

 We disagree.
 God can minister both in and through the life of a child—and he does regularly.
 We’ve been involved in children’s ministry for more than a decade, and we’ve created an atmosphere where children are encouraged and equipped to minister for God while being ministered to themselves.
 The big question we ask isn’t “Can children minister?” but “Why can children minister for God?” and “How do we provide kids with opportunities to minister?”